 Château d'Écouen, twenty kilometers north of Paris, overlooks the plain of the Pays de France and the forest of Chantilly.
 This historic site is now home to the exceptional collections of the Musée National de la Renaissance.
-Formerly the property of Renaissance lord Anne de Montmorency, the château bears the imprint of the ambitions and successes of this powerful man, patron of the arts and aesthete.
+Formerly the property of Renaissance lord Anne de Montmorency, the château bears witness to the ambitions and successes of this powerful man, patron of the arts and aesthete.

 Anne de Montmorency was an avant-garde collector and heir to a colossal fortune, which he increased thanks to a judicious acquisitions policy, his marriage to Madeleine de Savoie and royal favor.
 By the time of his death in 1567, he owned some 130 châteaux in France and two residences in Paris, including the Hôtel de la rue Sainte-Avoye, with its gallery painted by Nicolo dell'Abbate.
 His architectural achievements include the Petit Château at Chantilly (1559) and the gallery-bridge at Fère-en-Tardenois, both designed by Jean Bullant.
 But Écouen remains his masterpiece.